 As humanists we are all well aware that the skills students learn in our classrooms are essential in the workplace.
 But students and the general public don’t always make that connection.
-Over the past four years at Miami, the College of Arts and Science, the Center for Career Exploration and Success, and the Humanities Center have organized two HumanitiesWorks programs, involving 20 faculty and staff, in efforts to address this problem.
+Over the past four years at Miami, the College of Arts and Science, the Center for Career Exploration and Success, and the Humanities Center have organized three HumanitiesWorks programs, involving 24 faculty and staff, in efforts to address this problem.
+HumanitiesWorks 4.0 will begin in 2021-2022.
 Please contact the director for more information about this program.

 The Junior Faculty Seminar fosters community and cross-disciplinary connections among assistant professors in the humanities and allied disciplines.
 To join, simply contact the Director of the Humanities Center.

 The Research Apprenticeship Program supports humanities faculty research by pairing faculty with outstanding students to complete a research task.
 Faculty receive professional development funds plus 40 hours of paid labor from the student apprentice of their choice.
 Applications are considered on a rolling based beginning September 3, 2021.